AliceO2Group/AliceO2Group.github.io/quickstart/wp.markdown

 layout: main
 ---

 The  O<sup>2</sup> system is organised in 3 projects: EPN, FLP, PDP.
-There are 17 _work packages_, each of them belongs to single project.
+There are 17 _work packages_, each of them belonging to a single project.
 Do not hesitate to contact the responsible of a Work Package should you have a question or need help with the corresponding component.

 | WP      | Description | Responsible |